 These are the teachings and ministry the church has been appointed to preserve and share with the world.
 This is the church's unique mission.

-In chapter 4, Paul will explain why it is so important that the church be on guard for its mission, and remind Timothy concerning the nature of his ministry.
+In chapter 4, Paul will explain why it is so important that the church be on guard for its mission, and remind Timothy about the nature of his ministry.

 Apostasy Predicted and Identified — 4:1-6

-In chapter 4, Paul warns the church that there will be apostasy and that they need to prepare and guard for it.
+In this chapter Paul warns the church that there will be apostasy and that they need to prepare and guard for it.
 Apostasy: an abandonment of former loyalty; falling away from a position.

 1But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, 2by means of the hypocrisy of liars seared in their own conscience as with a branding iron,